https://www.deakin.edu.au/__data/assets/image/0005/2769431/19666_950x475-student-psychology.jpg

 Our approach is structured around three research questions:

-1. What matters in predicting, preventing and reducing harm from AOD use, other addictive behaviours, and anti-social behaviour?
+1. What matters in predicting, preventing and reducing harm from alcohol and other drug use and other addictive behaviours?

-2. What works to prevent and reduce harm from AOD use, other addictive behaviours and anti-social behaviour?
+2. What works to prevent and reduce harm from alcohol and other drug use and other addictive behaviours?

 3. What translates into sustainable policy, prevention and treatment programs?